canjessemoon/webreader/RAILWAY_REDEPLOY.md

 # Railway Redeployment Guide (Updated May 15, 2025)

-Follow these steps to redeploy your WebReader application on Railway with the fixes for both the content extraction issues and the healthcheck failures.
+Follow these steps to redeploy your WebReader application on Railway with the enhanced fixes for content extraction issues, health check failures, and server boot reliability.

+## Key Improvements in This Update

+1. **Enhanced Health Check System**
+   - Multiple fallback health check endpoints (`/healthz`, `/health`, `/_health`)
+   - More resilient health check verification in the boot script
+   - Exponential backoff for health check retries

+2. **Improved Boot Process**
+   - JavaScript-based boot script that avoids shell permission issues
+   - Better error handling and logging
+   - Direct server process management

+3. **Validation Tools**
+   - Added `validate-railway-deployment.ps1` to check your configuration
+   - Enhanced `test-railway-local.ps1` for local testing

 ## 1. Update Your Deployment on Railway